 Hark, ah, bark!

-Call the sweet names where they stand, Waiting in the dark; Cinderella and little Bo-Peep, Who lost her sheep, her pretty sheep; Jack Horner, bold Boy Blue, And the three bears living in the wood, And the wolf that ate Red Riding Hood, And the spinning pussy, too.
+Call the sweet names where they stand,

+Waiting in the dark Cinderelia and little Bo Feep.

+Who lost her sheep, her pretty sheep, Jack Horner, bold Boy Rue, And the three bears living in the word.
+And the wolf that are Red Rading Hood,

-The little children in twilight-lan Are still as mice, And the story-teller must understand She's to tell each story twice.
-The crickets chir, the stars' eyes wink; Perhaps the man in the moon may think Them saucy in their play; But, whatever is heard or said or done Each sleepy, weary little one Gets rested for next day.
+And the spinning passy, too The little children in twilight lan-Are still as mice, And the story-teller must understand

+She's to tell each story twice, The crickets chir, the stars' eyes wink Perhaps the man in the moon may think Them saucy in their play; But, whatever is heard or said or door Each sleepy, weary little one

-For the pillow is white in twilight-land And white the bed, And the tender, loving mother's hand Is laid on the drowsiest head.
-And list, the tune she hums and sings, As with soft creak the rocker swings, How far away it seems!
-That tane-that lullaby-ah, me!-They are leaving twilight-land, you see, For the stiller land of dreams. -[Youth's Companion
+Gets rested for next day For the pillow is white in twolight hand And white the led.

+And the tender, loving methor's hand Is laid on the drowsest head.
+And list, the tune she hums and sing-As with soft creak the rocker swings.

+How far away it seems That tune-that lullaby-ah, me They are leasting twilight land, you see

+For the stiller land of dreams -(Youth's Campanion